 Winter in Lassen

-Snow comes early to Lassen Volcanic National Park and the scenic drives close from December until May.
-When the scenic roads are closed, cross-country skiing and snowshoeing is another way to get around.
+Snow comes early to Lassen Volcanic National Park, and the scenic drives close from December until May.
+When the scenic roads are closed, cross-country skiing and snowshoeing are other ways to get around.

-The Manzanita Lake area is plowed regularly and offers an area for winter recreation like sledding, cross-country skiing and snowshoeing.
-Find a parking area with a year-round restroom near the Loomis Museum.
+The Manzanita Lake area is plowed regularly and offers winter recreation like sledding, cross-country skiing and snowshoeing.
+Near the Loomis Museum, you can find a parking area with a year-round restroom.

-In the southwest area of Lassen Volcanic National Park near the Kohm Yah-Mah-Nee Visitor Center, find another snow play area.
+In the southwest area of Lassen Volcanic National Park, near the Kohm Yah-Mah-Nee Visitor Center, there is another snow play area.
 This area offers steeper terrain for sledding.
 Picnicking is allowed in the parking lot.

 Guide to Hawaii Volcanoes National Park